Spring bar replacement: a watch collector's guide

 • Bar won’t compress: Spring may be broken or corroded; replace immediately

-• Pin won’t seat in hole: Verify correct bar length and check for debris in lug hole
+• Pin will not seat in hole?
+Check bar length O.K.?
+Any debris in lug hole?

 • Strap feels loose: Confirm both pins fully engaged; test with lateral flex